 Our team is fully immersed in the training we are offering to a group of about 20 Afghans, men and women, from all walks of life: journalists, professors, social workers, and government officials, to name a few.
-We haven’t been keeping up with the blog as much during this time partially because of the demands on our time and energy, and partially because we’ve been wanting to preserve the sanctity of the retreat space.
-So, we’ll wait to post photos from the training and specific stories until after the training ends on Thursday.
+We haven’t been keeping up with the blog as much during this time partially because of the demands on our time and energy, and partially because we’ve been wanting to preserve the sanctity of the retreat space. buy testosterone enanthate in USA from the So, we’ll wait to post photos from the training and specific stories until after the training ends on Thursday.

 In the meantime, I’d like to use this space to celebrate the phenomenal team I’m working with!